nham/wabbo/entries/2015-07-15-rust-Borrow-ToOwned-Cow.md

 tags: programming, Rust
 ---

+Some notes on two traits and a type from the `std::borrow` module in the Rust standard library.
+All the definitions discussed can be found in `libcollections/borrow.rs`.

 ## Borrow

 The first trait we'll look at is `std::borrow::Borrow`.
 The docs call this "a trait for borrowing data".
 It's a trait with a single method, `borrow`.
 Here's the definition: